Mr Richey Wyver

-Richey is a doctoral candidate in Sociology, researching international adoption from a critical, postcolonial perspective.
+Richey recently completed a PhD in Sociology and works as a Learning Designer.
+He researches international adoption from a critical, postcolonial perspective.
 His current research focuses on Sweden's role in the international adoption market, examining the phenomenon of Swedish transracial adoption desire.

 Richey moved to Auckland in late 2016, and prior to that lived in Sweden for several years, where he completed a BA and an MA in International Migration and Ethnic Relations at Malmö University.